-“I also wish that they understand that I was born with this disability.
-So, accept me as who I am.”
+“I also wish that they understand that I was born Deaf.
+So, accept me for who I am.”

-Faizal reveals that it is hard finding a job because many people find it hard to accept his disability.
+Faizal reveals that it is hard finding a job because many people find it hard to accept his Deafness.

 When asked what has been the hardest aspect when it comes to communicating with non-disabled people?

 It’s when he needs to carry a piece of paper and pen to write.

 Thankfully, RC Deaf Missions empowered him and other Deaf people by providing them a job to make an honest living

 “I got to know about RCDM through a friend.
 The company sent me for barista training because I had no prior experience.
 Here, I learned how to make coffee and latte art.”